 Have at least one easy-to-make cocktail up your sleeve and ready to go beyond a G&T. Maybe you enjoy an Old Fashioned or Cosmopolitan?
 So make sure you're trolley is stocked with the liquor and mixers you can always revert to.

 Bases - Are you a screwdriver or martini fan?
 You'll want to invest in a good vodka.
 Margaritas?
 Then find a tequila that's 100% agave to avoid those hangovers.
 Finally, rum if you enjoy daiquiris or mojitos and bourbon for the Old Fashioned.

 Mixers - Once the bases are on the trolley, start with the mixers.
-There are so many spicy options that are perfect for Christmas.
 Anything from an elderflower liquor for sweet notes or Cointreau for orange flavoured notes.
 And of course, the obvious ones like tonic water and soda.

 5. Final touches

 Although the main purpose of a bar trolley is to display your spirits, as a styling garnish, add a vase of flowers or a fun lamp that matches your room's aesthetics.
 If you have multiple tiers, a nice idea is to use the top tier for spirits and serving ware while saving the bottom shelf for tall bottles of wine and coffee table books.
 Talking Tables has a fun range of bar paraphernalia, from stirrers to straws and coasters and even pineapple centrepieces to adorn your bar top (above, right).

 So, is it going to be shaken or stirred?